alanx1234/SummonerInsights/README.md

 **Focus Less on Maintaining High CSPM**

 Because CSPM accounts has such a minor feature importance at the highest levels of play, it isn't one of the aspects that teams should try to maximize.
 While farming is definitely important, it might be more beneficial to sacrifice consistent farming for joining important team fights and securing objectives instead.
-Letting go of a good wave state to participate in a skirmish or contest an objective can greatly turn the tides of the game.
+Temporarily leaving your lane to participate in a skirmish or to contest an objective can greatly turn the tides of the game.

 It is important to note that these guidelines are not meant to be definitive, but rather should be taken as suggestions to experiment with.
 In League of Legends, innovative playstyles that defy the norm are often the ones that end up redefining the meta and elevate the level of play to new heights.